goodthebest/Bitcoin-Mining-Pool-Software-Installation-Setup--BTC-Pool-Building-Services/README.md

     [Contact Now](#contact)

+### Which Pool Software Stack is Right for You?
+Choosing the right engine depends on your goals and scale.
+We help you pick the best fit.
+[Contact Now](#contact)

+- **Miningcore** – Modern .NET Core, modular, feature-rich.
+Ideal for farms that want robust APIs, but requires careful PostgreSQL sizing.
+- **Yiimp** – Lightweight and fast to deploy.
+Popular with many miners due to community install scripts.
+Great for getting started.
+- **NOMP** – Node.js-based, customizable frontend.
+Flexible for branding, though the repo needs ongoing maintenance.
+- **BTCPool** – Production-grade backend used in industrial deployments.
+Excellent for scaling public or branded pools.
+- **ckpool/ckdb** – Minimal overhead, perfect for solo or private pools.

+We recommend based on your use case: **solo mining, private farms, branded public pools, or rental-compatible pools**.
+[Contact Now](#contact)

 ### Payouts, Fees & Business Logic
 - PPS, FPPS, or PPLNS configuration; custom thresholds and schedules
 - Separate hot/cold wallet flows and operator fee logic
 - Coinbase tag customization and branding
+[Contact Now](#contact)

+### Payout Modes Explained
+Different farms prefer different payout structures.
+We configure what fits your economics.
+[Contact Now](#contact)

+- **PPS (Pay Per Share):** Steady income, lower variance, pool assumes risk.
+- **FPPS (Full PPS):** Adds transaction fees on top of PPS for maximum fairness.
+- **PPLNS (Pay Per Last N Shares):** Lower fees, but higher variance; ideal for farms tolerant to short-term swings.

+All modes are transparent with thresholds, audit logs, and customizable schedules.
 [Contact Now](#contact)

 ### Observability & Operations
 - Exporter-based metrics, alerts, dashboards (uptime, shares, hashrate, orphan risk)